 7) Know your strengths

 Ultra-marathons are long.
+Who would have thought?
 You’re probably going to encounter a lot of different stuff.
 Hong Kong is no different.
 There were perfectly flat roads, vertical climbs, boulder hopping, sandy beaches, and crushable trail.
 During the elite Q+A one of the women mentioned that she knows her strengths, and she also knows all the strengths of the other women at the panel.
 She said she will try to use her strengths to her advantage and not worry if she falls behind in the areas she knows she isn’t as good at.

 Me, I have big wheels.
 My legs are long proportionally and I can cover downhill technical terrain with little hassle.
 I can also climb vertically pretty well.
 Give me a gradual uphill road that is runnable, though and I’m done for.
 So when we got to 70k in the reservoir, I was with Marija from Bulgaria (9th place UTMB finisher this year) and she complimented me, saying I have “pretty feet on downhill.”
 I take advantage of my skill I developed running with Petr and Sasha in the jungle and didn’t try to chase her when she steadily ran up the concrete slope into the darkness, knowing I will see her again when the slope tilts downward again.

 Still, there was far to go.
 I refreshed the live chip timing to see we were passing 68k and I was still in 74th place.
 I sent a voice message to Xavier:

 “Hey Xavier, I’m about 70th place in, maybe 68k in.
 Unless a landslide knocks out 25 runners, I think you won your bet.
 Fucking beautiful day, though.
 Alright, talk to you soon.”

 The elevation profile on this race is quite deceptive, or maybe I had built up the back-loaded climbing in my head too much.